kyliews/Automail/README.md

-This Python script automates the sending of emails to a list of recipients using an HTML template.
-It is designed to read email addresses from an Excel file, personalize the email content with an HTML template, send the emails via an Outlook SMTP server, and sleep
+Automail automates the sending of emails to a list of recipients using an HTML template.
+It is designed to read email addresses from an Excel file, personalize the email content with an HTML template, send the emails via an Outlook SMTP server, and sleep through each sending, to avoiding spam.

 Project Structure: